Homes For Sale

 Ten "pocket parks" located along the Bear Creek Greenbelt feature anamorphic sculptures that only reveal themselves when the viewer is standing in just the right spot.
 Each sculpture is equipped with signs offering clues to the landmark depicted by the art piece.

 Two of the 10 'pocket parks' have themed climbing equipment, while two others feature interactive play surfaces that light up in response to players' movements.

 Staying Active in Keller

 If you decide to buy a home in Keller, don't miss out on the activities just down the street at The Keller Pointe.
 The city's recreation center, Keller Pointe serves as an anchor to the 11 citywide parks and miles of the trail system.

 The Pointe offers Keller residents an indoor pool (and my favorite, the lazy river) plus recreation and fitness facilities.
-The outdoor pool can make for hours of fun at the water park.
+The outdoor pool can make for hours of waterpark fun.

 You'll no doubt find an activity or two worth signing up for when you review The Pointe's offerings catalog.
 Keller residents can choose to enroll in everything from martial arts and aquatics classes to Dungeon Quest Camps.
 Or how about signing up for "Little Veterinarian Class", a perfect place to learn about animal care for that little family member of yours who begs to have a dog?

 City of Keller Sponsored Events

 The city capitalizes on its small-town charm and strengthens its connection to homeowners throughout the year by hosting a wide variety of special events.
-Many center around holidays, while others welcome in new seasons.
+Many activities center around holidays, while others welcome new seasons.
 A couple of less well-known events that allow you to bring the family together while meeting new people include the Monthly "Night Hike" and the "Fishing for Fun" events.